Aker-BP-EU-Open-Research/DeepSee/README.md

 </table>
 <br>

 *DeepSee* enables the production of comprehensive benthic ecosystem maps with high spatial resolution.
 The following example demonstrates mapping marine species distribution over a small-scale area based on a ROV video track.
+Note that taxa are desribed by phylum and lowest posible taxanomical level.
+Fig A and B are the same area, just separating phyla.
 <img src="data/240930/images/detailed_map.png" width="100%" alt="Detailed map"/>